tormi/WunderWay/security/document-access.md

 ###When an employee leaves Wunderroot

-Access to the following must be removed
+Access to the following must be removed:

-1. Google account
+* Google account
-2. GitHub
+* GitHub
-3. Rally
+* Rally
-4. GitHub
+* GitHub
-5. Hipchat
+* Hipchat

 Before the user account is removed from Google, the contents of the Google Drive for that individual must be transferred to another current user to remain accessible within the system to do this :